adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #73 Moved on to Week-5 to wrap up all the videos.
 Still working on the 5th week.

 #74 Will try to finish up the HW for Week-1 and Week-2 tomorrow.
+Made some progress today on the HW for the Week-1